Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam

-Here $\gamma_{i}$ is the direction along which the beam is oriented.
-However, if this expression is used for measuring the sky temperature from any direction then we need to know the value of $b_{10}(\gamma_{i})$ at all the $\gamma_{i}$ direction of the sky, which is highly time consuming.
-Therefore, it is convenient to orient the beam along a fixed direction of the sky, say along the $\hat{z}$ direction and consider the multipole $b_{lm}$ to characterize the beam.
-In this case we need to calculate the beam spherical harmonic coefficients only at one direction and hence the process is highly time efficient.
-Rotating the spherical harmonic coefficients to a particular direction can be done by using the Wigner-D functions
+where $\gamma_{m}$ is the direction along which the beam is oriented.
+It is always convenient to orient the beam along a fixed direction in the sky, say along the $\hat{z}$ direction in 'xyz' coordinate system and consider the multipole $b_{lm}$ to characterize the beam.
+In this case we need to calculate the beam spherical harmonic coefficients only at one direction and then rotate them to a particular direction using the Wigner-D functions